broadinstitute/poolq/README.md

 ## Changes in PoolQ 3

-PoolQ was completely rewritten for version 3.0.
+PoolQ was completely rewritten for version 3.
 The new code is faster and the codebase is much cleaner and more maintainable.
 We have taken the opportunity to make other changes to PoolQ as well.

 * There are substantial changes to the command-line interface for the program.
-* The default counts file format has changed slightly, although there is a command-line argument that indicates that PoolQ 3.0 should write a backwards-compatible counts file.
+* The default counts file format has changed slightly, although there is a command-line argument that indicates that PoolQ 3 should write a backwards-compatible counts file.
 The differences are in headers only; file parsers should be able to adapt easily.
 * The quality file has changed somewhat.
 Importantly, the definition of certain statistics has changed slightly, so quality metrics cannot be directly compared between the the new and old versions.
 In addition, we no longer provide normalized match counts.

-See the manual for complete details on the differences between the 2.X and 3.0 versions.
+See the [manual](docs/MANUAL.md) for complete details on the differences versions 2 and 3.

-## PoolQ 2.X support
+## PoolQ 2 support

-We will continue to make the PoolQ 2.4 artifacts available for download.
+We will continue to make the PoolQ 2.4 artifacts available for download on the [GPP portal](https://portals.broadinstitute.org/gpp/public/software/poolq).
 We have no plans to add features to the code.
 We will address bugs on a case-by-case basis; in general only critical bugfixes will be ported to versions prior to 2.4, effective immediately.

 ## Maintainers